vdhicts/cyberfusion-cluster-api-client/README.md

 use Vdhicts\Cyberfusion\ClusterApi\Configuration;
 use Vdhicts\Cyberfusion\ClusterApi\ClusterApi;

-// Create the configuration from your access token or username/password
+// Create the configuration with your username/password
 $configuration = Configuration::withCredentials('username', 'password');
-//$configuration = Configuration::withAccessToken('accessToken');

 // Start the client once and authorize
 $client = new Client($configuration);